-- 13.1 Work performed in excess of the normal workday shall be paid as overtime. - Overtime is to be calculated in 15 minute segments and any part of a quarter-hour constitutes the full quarter-hour.
-When the hourly rate for overtime in use and effect at the time changes on the quarter-hour, the first quarter of the hour in which the change occurs shall be paid at the existing rate and the second quarter-hour at the new rate. - Overtime for work performed after eight working hours for all departments, with the exception of the Set Construction Department and the Scenic Paint Department, shall be paid at the rate of one and one half (1 1⁄2) times the basic hourly rate, up to and including the 12th hour.
-For the Set Construction Department and the Scenic Paint Department, overtime pay for work performed after ten working hours shall be paid for at the rate of one and one-half (1 1⁄2) times the basic hourly rate, up to and including the 12th hour. - For all departments, overtime pay for work performed after the 12th working hour shall be paid for at the rate of two times the basic hourly rate, up to and including the 14th hour. - 13.5 For all departments, overtime pay for work performed after 14 working hours shall be paid for at three times the basic hourly rate. - 13.6 Sixth and Seventh Days Overtime.
-Except as modified by articles 13.7 and 13.8, all overtime occurring on the sixth and seventh days of the week shall be paid at the rate of three times the basic hourly rate. - 13.7 When the Company provides the Employees and the Union with 24 hours' notice of their intention of working on the sixth day of the week, the overtime pay for work performed after eight working hours on this day for all departments with the exception of the Set Construction Department and the Scenic Paint Department shall be paid for at the rate of two and one-quarter (2 1⁄2) times the basic hourly rate up to and including the 12th hour.
-For the Set Construction Department and the Scenic Paint Department, overtime pay for work performed after ten hours on this day shall be paid for at the rate of two and one-quarter (2 1⁄2) times the basic hourly rate up to and including the 12th hour. - 13.8 When the Company provides the Employees and the Union with 24 hours' notice of their intention of working a sixth day, the overtime pay for work performed after 12 working hours on the sixth day shall be paid at three times the basic hourly rate. - 13.9 Night Premium.
-All work performed between the hours of midnight and 5:00 a.m. shall have an additional 25% added to the hourly rate of pay and shall be paid at the rate in use and effect. - 13.10 Maximum Compounding.
-The maximum compounding effect of the application of overtime and penalty payments provided for in this Agreement shall not exceed three times the basic hourly rate. - 13.11 The Company shall not lay off and rehire the same Employee within the same workweek for the sole purpose of avoiding premium pay.
+13.1 Work performed in excess of the normal workday shall be paid as overtime.

+13.2 Overtime is to be calculated in 15 minute segments and any part of a quarter-hour constitutes the full quarter-hour.
+When the hourly rate for overtime in use and effect at the time changes on the quarter-hour, the first quarter of the hour in which the change occurs shall be paid at the existing rate and the second quarter-hour at the new rate.

+13.3 Overtime for work performed after eight working hours for all departments, with the exception of the Set Construction Department and the Scenic Paint Department, shall be paid at the rate of one and one half (1 1⁄2) times the basic hourly rate, up to and including the 12th hour.
+For the Set Construction Department and the Scenic Paint Department, overtime pay for work performed after ten working hours shall be paid for at the rate of one and one-half (1 1⁄2) times the basic hourly rate, up to and including the 12th hour.

+13.4 For all departments, overtime pay for work performed after the 12th working hour shall be paid for at the rate of two times the basic hourly rate, up to and including the 14th hour.

+13.5 For all departments, overtime pay for work performed after 14 working hours shall be paid for at three times the basic hourly rate.

+13.6 Sixth and Seventh Days Overtime.
+Except as modified by articles 13.7 and 13.8, all overtime occurring on the sixth and seventh days of the week shall be paid at the rate of three times the basic hourly rate.

+13.7 When the Company provides the Employees and the Union with 24 hours' notice of their intention of working on the sixth day of the week, the overtime pay for work performed after eight working hours on this day for all departments with the exception of the Set Construction Department and the Scenic Paint Department shall be paid for at the rate of two and one-quarter (2 1⁄4) times the basic hourly rate up to and including the 12th hour.
+For the Set Construction Department and the Scenic Paint Department, overtime pay for work performed after ten hours on this day shall be paid for at the rate of two and one-quarter (2 1⁄4) times the basic hourly rate up to and including the 12th hour.

+13.8 When the Company provides the Employees and the Union with 24 hours' notice of their intention of working a sixth day, the overtime pay for work performed after 12 working hours on the sixth day shall be paid at three times the basic hourly rate.

+13.9 Night Premium.
+The company is relieved of the obligation to pay night premiums.
+If crew call time is 14:00 or later on more than 2 consecutive days the Night Premium clause shall be activated as follows: all work performed between the hours of midnight and 5:00 a.m. shall have an additional 25% added to the hourly rate of pay and shall be paid at the rate in use and effect.

+13.10 Maximum Compounding.
+The maximum compounding effect of the application of overtime and penalty payments provided for in this Agreement shall not exceed three times the basic hourly rate.

+13.11 The Company shall not lay off and rehire the same Employee within the same workweek for the sole purpose of avoiding premium pay.